 Where does the funding at Nina Capital come from?

-Marta: We serve mostly companies and organizations that come from the healthcare industry, digital industry, and energy industry.
-We also serve family offices and high net worth individuals.
-It’s a great mix that aligns well with our vision and offers opportunities for additional value to our portfolio companies.
-One of our most recent Limited Partners is Aldea Ventures, a Fund of Funds that is one of the newest excellent initiatives in our industry.
+Marta: We serve mostly companies and organizations from the healthcare, digital, and energy industries.
+We also serve family offices and high-net-worth individuals.
+It’s a great mix that aligns well with our vision and offers opportunities for adding value to our portfolio companies.
+One of our most recent Limited Partners is Aldea Ventures, a Fund of Funds, one of our industry's newest excellent initiatives.

-We are here to build a firm, with a vision for a platform of fund offerings serving Limited Partners and need-driven health technology founders who deeply believe in the possibility to align financial and societal impact in the healthcare industry.
+We are here to build a firm with a vision for a platform of fund offerings serving Limited Partners and need-driven health technology founders who deeply believe in the possibility of aligning financial and societal impact in the healthcare industry.

 What are the key elements that you consider when investing in a startup?

 Sebastian: Number one is the team: the actual people behind the startup.
 Are they driven?
-Do they have strong understanding of healthcare?
+Do they have a strong understanding of healthcare?
 If you look at our portfolio, you see we have invested in a number of young, first-time founders.
-And then of course there is the technology itself.
+And then, of course, there is the technology itself.
 Is it strong?
 Does the solution address an unmet need in the healthcare space?
 Is it backed by strong scientific and clinical evidence?

-Marta: Our investment criteria and process are inspired by Biodesign, a Stanford-born methodology that I was fortunate to learn for the first time in 2007, and that I later went on to teach for numerous years at the same University.
-Fundamentally, what it says is that a deep understanding of the need is the DNA of every great invention, and that both technology and business fundamentals must respond to the need’s criteria.
+Marta: Our investment criteria and process are inspired by Biodesign, a Stanford-born methodology that I was fortunate to learn for the first time in 2007.
+I later went on to teach for numerous years at the same University.
+Fundamentally, it says that a deep understanding of the need is the DNA of every great invention and that technology and business fundamentals must respond to the need’s criteria.
 We apply this thinking in our own criteria and process.

 What is your role as an investor in a startup?

-Sebastian: At Nina Capital we are active investors.
+Sebastian: At Nina Capital, we are active investors.
 We don’t just provide the money; we provide added value.
-We work closely with founders providing them advice and support from our own networks, experience and knowledge, as well as access to our network of experts and organisations.
+We work closely with founders providing them advice and support from our own networks, experience, and knowledge, as well as access to our network of experts and organizations.
 There needs to be chemistry between the founding team and us.
 It’s a partnership.